QuentinAd/flaskUberRidesapp/README.md

 # Dash Uber Rides Demo

+Currently hosted on Azure at https://azureflaskwebapp.azurewebsites.net/

 ## About this app

-This is a demo of the Dash interactive Python framework developed by [Plotly](https://plot.ly/).
+This is a demo of the Dash interactive Python with the core framework by [Plotly](https://plot.ly/).

 ## How to run this app